zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   Check that the service was successfully registered to the Discovery Service and wait for Spring Cloud to refresh the routes definitions

-### ZWEAG701W
+### ZWEAG701D

-  Service '%s' does not allow encoded characters by request: '%s'.
+  Service '%s' does not allow encoded characters used in request path: '%s'.

   **Reason:**